Staind: Hiatus, Confessions of the Fallen and death of Jon Wysocki (2013–present)

 Staind played their first show in two years at the Welcome to Rockville festival on April 27, 2014.
 They also played the Carolina Rebellion and Rock on the Range festivals in May 2014.

 In late 2014, the band went on a hiatus.
 Aaron Lewis continued to play solo shows and work on his next solo album.
 He also confirmed that the hiatus would last "for a while".
 Mike Mushok teamed up with former Three Days Grace singer Adam Gontier, former Finger Eleven drummer Rich Beddoe, and Eye Empire bassist Corey Lowery to form Saint Asonia.

 On August 4, 2017, the band performed for the first time since November 2014 for an acoustic performance at Aaron Lewis' 6th annual charity golf tournament and concert when bassist Johnny April and drummer Sal Giancarelli joined Aaron Lewis and Mike Mushok to perform "Outside", "Something to Remind You", and "It's Been Awhile".
 Three days later, Lewis announced that Staind would never tour extensively again, with Lewis explaining:

 The touring machine, as you call it, of Staind will never be again.
 Not like that, no. Never.
 I could never go back to playing six shows [a week] eight weeks in a row.
 I can't do that.
 I have grown in my age and become very accustomed to playing Thursday, Friday and Saturday and being able to go home for a few days and unwind and try to kind of have a life aside from doing this.

 In April 2019, the band announced they would reform in September 2019 for some live performances.
 The band was scheduled to play at Epicenter Festival on May 3, 2020 at Charlotte Motor Speedway, but the COVID-19 pandemic led to the festival being cancelled.
 Amid the pandemic, the band released a live album titled Live: It's Been Awhile on May 7, 2021.
 The recorded performance took place at the Foxwoods Resort Casino in Mashantucket, Connecticut.

 In April 2022, the band announced a September tour, dubbed the Evening with Staind tour.
 In September, Mushok confirmed that a new Staind album would be released in 2023.

-Confessions of the Fallen was released in September 2023.
+Staind toured in 2023.
+Confessions of the Fallen was released in September of that year.
 The album's lead single was "Lowest in Me".

 Original Staind drummer Jon Wysocki died on May 18, 2024, at the age of 53, due to "issues with his liver that required him to be under the care of medical professionals".

+The band are confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.